omgitstom/api-guidelines/Guidelines.md

 Some teams MAY also have special performance needs that require a different format, such as a binary protocol.

 ### 4.2 Guidelines for existing services and versioning of services
+Okta is currently operating on the first version of the API.
+These guidelines are forward looking, as the need to version the API arises.

 It is not recommended to make a breaking change to a service that pre-dates these guidelines simply for compliance sake.
 The service SHOULD try to become compliant at the next version release when compatibility is being broken anyway.
 When a team adds a new API, that API SHOULD be consistent with the other APIs of the same version.